-Degree credit is granted only for non-core coursework in which a student earns a grade of "C" or above.
+In order for a core course to satisfy the core course requirements, a grade of B- or above must be earned in the course.
+A deficiency in a core course may be made up only by successful completion of another course from the core group.
+In the case of non-core coursework, degree credit is granted only for the course in which a student earns a grade of "C" or above.
 A graduate student may repeat one non-core course in which a grade of "C" or lower is received.
-In the case of core courses a student must receive a grade of B- or above.
-Students will be allowed to make up for a core class deficiency either by taking a comprehensive exam or by repeating the course.
-When a course is repeated the initial grade earned remains a part of the student's record and is included in computations of quality point requirements.
+When a course is repeated, the initial grade earned remains a part of the student's record and is included in computations of quality point requirements.
 Any student receiving more than one "D" or "F" in a program of study will not be permitted to continue in the School of Marine Science.